 Description Water distribution system is inoperable, potable water supply is needed from a secondary source.
-See Table 10 in Appendix A for the associated risks.
-Immediate Actions Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Determine which of the following is the best solution for the given situation; water trucks, bottled water or open the emergency water supply connections to the City of Surrey.
-(DEMO), (UM) Notifications Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Communications Officer (CO) White Rock Fire Rescue(co) Contact the City of Surrey and determine if they can supply White Rock water (co) Peace Arch Hospital(co) Peace Arch Elementary(co) Semiahmoo First Nations(co) White Rock Elementary(co) Fraser Health, if any type of advisory is issued.
+See Table 10 in Appendix A for the Immediate Actions Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Determine which of the following is the best solution for the given situation; water trucks, bottled water or open the emergency water supply connections to the City of Surrey.
+(DEMO), (UM) Notifications Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Communications Manager (CM) White Rock Fire Rescue(co) Contact the City of Surrey and determine if they can supply White Rock water (cM) Peace Arch Hospital(cM) Peace Arch Elementary(cM) Semiahmoo First Nations(cM) White Rock Elementary(cM) Fraser Health, if any type of advisory is issued.
 (UM) Contact a vendor for a water truck or bottled water for delivery to residences.
 (UM) Make the appropriate public notifications and media releases.
 Refer to Table 1-5.
-(UM),(co) Follow-up Actions Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Communications Officer (CO) Continue to deliver a secondary source of potable water until the original system is repaired or back in service.
+(UM) ,(CM) Follow-up Actions Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Communications Manager (CM) Continue to deliver a secondary source of potable water until the original system is repaired or back in service.
 (UM) Advise the public when the water system is back to normal operating parameters.
-(UM), (CO)
+(UM), (CM)